family-adaptive-resilience/personal-plan/README.md

 Don’t be like Boris - do not start exercising until at least a few weeks after you feel completely well and symptoms have resolved; I suggest having a full medical checkup first.
 Covid can impair metabolism and cause damage to the heart and circulation, so vigorous exercise without having the all-clear first could be quite bad.

 4.**Sleep**
 Sleep is very important for covid, yet at the same time it can cause insomnia.
 Don’t feel bad about not being able to sleep.
-I found that melatonin helped with sleep.
+I found that GABA and melatonin helped with sleep.
 (See below).

 5.**Monitor your SpO2 and heart rate**
 Pulse oximeter can measure both.
 If you don’t have one or do not know how to use then email @dominic.
 (Some good instructions can be found on YouTube).
 I found my resting heart rate was 10bpm higher than normal and would shoot up to 120bpm after modest emotional stress.
 It seems to have completely normalised after following my own regime for some months.
 Normally < 94 % SpO2 is a medical emergency.
 Mine was as low as 58 - and when it was in the 60s I still didn’t feel that bad.